-Three of the remaining five tenements held by PepinNini in North Queensland cover 415km2 and are prospective for uranium.
+PepinNini hold five tenements in North Queensland which cover 489km and are prospective for uranium and gold.
 The Oasis Project contains shear hosted uraninite mineralisation over a strike extent of 300m with an average grade of 0.1% U3O8 as delineated by Esso Exploration and Production Australia Inc (1977-1979) and Glengarry (2005/2006).
-Subsequent work has also been undertaken on this prospect by Mega Uranium (2007-2010).
-The Company is considering options regarding these tenements in view of the Queensland Government announcement on 22nd October 2012 lifting its ban on uranium mining.
+Subsequent work was undertaken on this prospect by Mega Uranium (2007-2010).
+During the year, PepinNini continued to maintain the project tenements and evaluate the existing data.